Google’s AI can change the mood, voice, tense, and sentiment of sentences

 After training, using a test dataset of 128,000 restaurant reviews and 36,000 movie reviews, the researchers attempted generating text snippets with positive sentiment from sentences with negative sentiment, and vice versa.

 Evaluated on BLEU — short for “bilingual evaluation understudy,” a standard metric for evaluating machine-translated text — the AI system was able to outperform two leading text generation methods.
-Moreover, it consistently generated grammatically correct sentences related to the input sentence — to such a degree that study participants on Amazon’s Mechanical Turk judged its ouput to be more realistic than previous methods.
+Moreover, it consistently generated grammatically correct sentences related to the input sentence — to such a degree that study participants on Amazon’s Mechanical Turk judged its output to be more realistic than that of previous methods.

 The generated sentences are surprisingly coherent.
-In one example, “The people behind the counter were not friendly whatsoever” became “the people at the counter were very friendly and helpful.”
+In one example “The people behind the counter were not friendly whatsoever” became “the people at the counter were very friendly and helpful.”
 In another, the model flipped around “that’s another interesting aspect about the film” to “there’s no redeeming qualities about the film.”

-More impressive still, the researchers in another test used the system to control multiple attributes, including mood, tense, voice, and sentiment, of a sentence simultaneously.
-After training on a dataset of 2 million text snippets from the Toronto BookCorpus dataset, the model was able to translate sentences from indicative mood in the future tense (“john will not survive in the camp”) to subjunctive mood in the conditional tense , and in the passive voice (“john couldn’t live in the camp”).
+More impressive still, the researchers in another test used the system to control multiple attributes — including mood, tense, voice, and sentiment — of a sentence simultaneously.
+After training on a dataset of 2 million text snippets from the Toronto BookCorpus dataset, the model was able to translate sentences from indicative mood in the future tense (“John will not survive in the camp”) to subjunctive mood in the conditional tense (“John couldn’t live in the camp”).

 “We demonstrate that our model effectively reflects the conditioning information through various experiments and metrics,” the researchers wrote.
 “While previous work has been centered around controlling a single attribute and transferring between two styles, the proposed model easily extends to the multiple attribute scenario.
 It would be interesting future work to consider attributes with continuous values in this framework and a much larger set of semantic and syntactic attributes.”